PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 I. General Conventions
 ===================

-This section described the general conventions that we used when coding the handshapes.
-These general conventions are organized in two groups: conventions regarding the labels and images of the predefined handshapes followed by conventions regarding the transcriptions of the predefined handshapes.
+This section describes the general conventions that were used when coding the handshapes.
+These general conventions are organized in two groups: 1) conventions regarding the labels and images of the predefined handshapes 2) conventions regarding the transcriptions of the predefined handshapes.

 Labels and Images of Handshapes: